 Juice fresh lemons and freeze it in ice trays.
 Store the cubes in a zip lock bag in the freezer.
 Put a cube of lemon juice in an insulated mug and fill with ice cubes and water.
-You'll have lemon water to sip on for several hours.
-Just keep adding water as you drink it until the cube of lemon juice is melted.

 There are a lot of good advice on here.
 My daughter has kidney stones too.
 They started when she was 16.
 Her doctor recommended the lemon water.
 He also recommmended no dark sodas unless you drink the equal amount of water after.
 Another friend said that his doctor recommmended apple cider.
 You are suppose to drink a glass and follow by equal amount of water.
 He said if you have an attack, don't eat and start this flush and it will relieve the pain.
 We haven't tried that but he said it worked for him.
 He also added that it has to be apple cider and not apple juice.
 Good luck with this very painful condition.